2lab-ai/rubber-duck-mcp/README.md

 - Claude: `claude mcp add rubber-duck npx @2lab.ai/rubber-duck-mcp`
 - Gemini: `gemini mcp add rubber-duck npx @2lab.ai/rubber-duck-mcp`

 After adding, tell your AI something like: “Use the `rubber-duck` MCP server freely to explore and play.”
+You don’t need to run anything else—the MCP host will launch `npx @2lab.ai/rubber-duck-mcp` automatically.

 ### As an MCP Server (manual config)